-The PDF file is available for download here.
+The content of this post is available in PDF for download here:

 During the last month, i.e. since the focus has increased on the incidence of the COVID-19 pandemic with respect to personal data protection, we have witnessed the publication of the following main measures issued by some institutional bodies:

 - On 16/03/2020 the document entitled “Statement of the EDPB Chair on the processing of personal data in the context of the COVID-19 outbreak” was published with which the Chair of the European Data Protection Board (EDPB), Andrea Jelinek, he declared “Data protection rules (such as GDPR) do not hinder measures taken in the fight against the coronavirus pandemic.
 However, I would like to underline that, even in these exceptional times, the data controller must ensure the protection of the personal data of the data subjects.
 Therefore, a number of considerations should be taken into account to guarantee the lawful processing of personal data.”